 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you can also find general formatting guidelines across BMJ and a formatting checklist.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.

-Generally, reviews are limited to: 250-word abstract; 4,000-word text, excluding references; and 5 figures.
+Generally, reviews are limited to: 250-word abstract; 4,000-word text, excluding references; and five figures.
 Authors are encouraged to consult the Editor before submitting a review for consideration.

 Research Tools and Issues